MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 ## Obstacle layer

 It will be useful to create a layer to hold all of the obstacles.
-You can do this with a node in GameScene.
-By attaching all of the obstacles to a parent node they will draw at the z position of that node, and allow you to move all of the obstacles by moving the node.
+You can do this with a node in `GameScene`.
+By attaching all of the obstacles to a parent node, they will draw at the z position of that node, and allow you to move all of the obstacles by moving the node.

 > [action]
-> Open *GameScene.sks* open and drag an *Empty* node into the scene.
+> Open `GameScene.sks` and drag an *Empty* node into the scene from the Object Library (you know how to get to this now!
+If you forgot, check back earlier in this tutorial).
+>
 > Set the position to `(0, 0)`, *Z-Position* to `1` and *Name* to `obstacleLayer`
 >
 > ![Creating the obstacle layer node](../Tutorial-Images/xcode_add_obstacle_layer.png)